verdammelt/octopress/source/_posts/2016-01-10-emacs-setup-for-react-slash-reactnative.markdown

 ```

 Setting up the linter to run via [flycheck](http://www.flycheck.org/)
-took a small amount of work since I don't like to install tools used
+took a small amount of work since I don't like to install project
-by a project globally.
-(I know that this is contrary to current mores,
+specific tools globally.
+(I know that this is contrary to current
-but I have been tripped up by global vs. local installations before so
+mores, but I have been tripped up by global vs. local installations
-I shy away from them when I can.)
+before so I shy away from them when I can.)

 First I needed to integrate NVM with Emacs so that Emacs could run
 ESLint at all.